 7. Key Populations (KP), (MSM, FSW, adolescents, young women, prisoners and PWD)

 As has been evidenced, AIDS can never be ended without the involvement of all and this is more so for members of key populations.
 Due to various reasons, they continue to be at higher risk of HIV infection therefore interventions and strategies need to include and involve them.
 This therefore has been of priority to WAAF.

 Through Drop in Centers, outreaches, site visits, Peer Education, mobile health outreaches, WAAF together with community members continue to reach out to members of the key populations on matters relating to health.
 Over 600 Men having Sex with Men (MSM), 500 Female Sex Worker (FSW), 300 prison inmates, thousands of women and adolescents, as well as a few People with Disabilities (PWD) have been and continue to be engaged.

 WAAF also continues to use treatment as a gateway toward greater health education and prevention.

-In addition to the many community outreach WAAF conducts to bring prevention and treatment services around CDs and NCDs, WAAF is also seeking to scale these up to include issues such as sanitation, maternal and child health, and first aid techniques.
+WAAF has always been an advocate for differentiated service delivery as we have always believed in services being close to the communities.
+Asuch WAAF together with partners and allies, reach out to various communities with different services ranging from education to screening to treatment.
+In addition to the many community outreaches WAAF conducts to bring prevention and treatment services in the areas of HIV, TB, STIs and Non Communicable Diseases (NCDs) to the communities, WAAF is seeking to scale these up to include issues such as sanitation, maternal and child health, and first aid techniques.